ig-emediplan/specification/chtransmissionformat/README.md

-After the prefix `CHMED16` follows the `SubVersion` which is not relevant for the parsing of ChTransmissionFormat but should be stored for further processing of the extracted JSON data.
+After the prefix `CHMED16` follows the `SubVersion` which is not relevant for the parsing of ChTransmissionFormat but is relevant for further processing of the extracted JSON data.
 The following digit `Compression` determines, if the data needs to be base64 decoded and decompressed or if the JSON is available directly.
-Since it is recommended to always compress the data, no examples are provided with `Compression = 0`.
+Since it is RECOMMENDED to compress the data, no examples are provided with `Compression = 0`.

 **Parsing**